theplatypusio/fe_test/README.md

 - Using a Mock GraphQL endpoint, I should be able to see all of the available posts, and then select a specific post I want to read.
 - Apollo and GraphQL codegen is already installed and setup, so you just need to run the generate function to get the queries you've written.
 - All the colors needed are already defined as CSS Variables in the `styles` directory.
-- The design is only a reference and feel free to improve it if you want.
+- The design is only a reference and feel free to improve it as you see fit.
 - The task can be completed without adding any extra modules, but feel free to add any if as you see necessary.

 #### Things to consider.